VolumeZero/ptero-bot/README.md

 ## ⚙️ Configuration

-- Rename config-example.json to config.json and fill in all the required fields
+- Rename config.example.json to config.json and fill in all the required fields

 - Setup a Discord bot and get the bot token from the Discord Developer Portal: https://discord.com/developers/applications
 - Fill in the required fields in config.example.json:
   - token: Your Discord bot token
   - owner: Your Discord user ID
   - client_id: Your Discord bot's client ID
-  - test_guild_id: (Optional) Your Discord server ID for testing slash commands
+  - test_guild_id: Your Discord server ID for testing slash commands
   - pterodactyl:
     - company: Your Pterodactyl panel's company name
     - domain: Your Pterodactyl panel URL (e.g., https://panel.example.com)
-    - apiKey: (Optional) Application API key for global actions
+    - apiKey: Application API key for global actions
-    - cl_apiKey: Your Pterodactyl panel API key for user-specific actions
+    - cl_apiKey: A user API key with admin privileges for fetching server usages for status embeds
     - API_ENCRYPTION_KEY: A secure random string for encrypting user API keys

 - ▶️ Invite the Bot to Your Server